Birth date: Nov. 28, 1995

 Hometown: Dawsonville, Ga.

-Hobbies: Snowboarding, wakeboarding, riding dirt bikes, avid aviation enthusiast, enjoys flying planes (solo) and he’s currently working on cross country training for his pilot’s license.
-Always into running, working out, and all things fitness.
-Also follows the Atlanta Braves and University of Georgia Bulldogs football.
+Hobbies: Snowboarding, wakeboarding, riding dirt bikes, avid aviation enthusiast – Chase is currently working on cross country training for his pilot’s license.
+Follows the Atlanta Braves and University of Georgia Bulldogs football.
+Chase’s aggressive fitness training and healthy eating style are synonymous with his focus on racing and his lifestyle.

-Now in the fourth year of his partnership with 10-time NASCAR Sprint Cup Series champion Hendrick Motorsports, Elliott is competing in the NASCAR Nationwide Series for JR Motorsports.
+Now in the fourth year of his partnership with 10-time NASCAR Sprint Cup Series champion Hendrick Motorsports and in his first season with JR Motorsports, Elliott is competing in the NASCAR Nationwide Series with crew chief Greg Ives in the No. 9 NAPA AUTO PARTS Chevrolet Camaro.

-Elliott posted a strong start to a partial schedule in the NASCAR Camping World Truck Series in 2013.
-In his first 6 starts, Elliott’s rookie debut was the best for a true NASCAR national series rookie since the 1985 Nationwide Series season (4.3 average).
-By season's end, in 9 starts Elliott had earned one win, five top-five finishes and seven top-10s.
-He became the youngest pole winner (to date) in Camping World Truck Series history when he claimed the No. 1 starting spot at Bristol (Tenn.)
+Last year, Chase Elliott, son of 1988 NASCAR champion Bill Elliott, started the 2013 season on a strong note.
+Elliott’s rookie debut is the best for a true NASCAR national series rookie since Brett Bodine entered the NASCAR Nationwide Series in 1985 (5.0 average in his first five starts).
+In his first seven races in the NCWTS, Elliott earned one win, five top-five finishes and six top-10s in his 2013 Truck campaign.
+He became the youngest pole winner in Camping World Truck Series history when he claimed the No. 1 starting spot at Bristol (Tenn.)
 Motor Speedway on Aug.
-22. He followed up this milestone by becoming the youngest winner (at that time) in a NASCAR national series during the Truck Series’ inaugural trip to Canadian Tire Motorsports Park on Sept.
+22. He followed up this milestone by becoming the youngest winner in a NASCAR national series during the Truck Series’ inaugural trip to Canadian Tire Motorsports Park on Sept.
 1.

 In addition to K&N Pro Series East action, Elliott also strengthened his racing resume in 2012 by adding six ARCA Racing Series events to his schedule.
 The young driver never finished outside the top 10 and also posted three top-five finishes, notably finishing second in his first road course event at New Jersey Motorsports Park in July.
 Adding another first in 2012, Elliott earned his first ARCA career pole at Salem (Ind.)
 Speedway on Sept.
 15. He concluded 2012 with three top-five finishes and six top-10s in his first season.